Collections (Click Images Below) > Ties that Bind (Click Image to Expand Gallery)

-I used the resilient, evergreen Rhododendron, which grew wild along the riverbanks in the region where I was raised, to illustrate beauty contrasted with danger or fear, and the isolation and confusion of emotional invalidation.
-The large, flat leaves and twisted, gnarled trunks of the wild Rhododendron were an ever-present and significant part of the imagery of my childhood, and during my research, I learned that elements of the shrub, including the flowers, contain a toxin that can, if ingested in large enough quantities, cause hallucinations, illness, or even death.
-Observing cuttings from the plant over several weeks, I noted that the leaves become increasingly beautiful as they decay.
-They develop new colors and spots, damage from insects and weather becomes more apparent, and they actually roll up in a seemingly self-protective way before they fall from the branches.
-The boughs that I brought into my studio bore many buds that might have been flowers had they not been cut.
-The tension between potential new life and the evident demise of the leaves and severed branches is a poignant illustration of hopefulness in the face of abuse or betrayal.
+Large, flat leaves festooned with clusters of delicate pink and white flowers, twisted branches, and gnarled trunks of the wild rhododendron were an ever-present and significant part of the imagery of my childhood.
+Through my research, I discovered that elements of the shrub, including the blooms, contain a potentially toxic substance.
+In this work, I utilized this imagery to illustrate the concept of beauty entwined with danger.
+Observing cuttings from the plant over several weeks, I noted that the leaves become more visually compelling as they wilt.
+They develop new colors and patterns as damage from insects and weather becomes more apparent.
+They roll up in a seemingly self-protective way before falling from the branches.
+The boughs bore many buds that might have been flowers had they not been cut.
+The tension between the potential for new life and the inevitable demise of the leaves and blooms is a poignant illustration of hopefulness in the face of decay and loss.

 String